 - Scrub the chewing surfaces of all back teeth.

 Keep Your Smile For A Lifetime

 Good oral hygiene is a great habit to get into!
-In addition to having routine oral hygiene appointments, you should brush and floss daily and eat a balanced diet.
+In addition to having routine dentist cleaning appointments, you should brush and floss daily and eat a balanced diet.
 Keep your smile sparkling for a lifetime!